- Last updated:

 Female sea turtles are nocturnal nesters, leaving the ocean environment only a few times over their lifetime to incubate eggs on beach dunes.
 When exiting the water nesting females are timid and easily spooked by movement and light.
 Research shows that turtles prefer to nest on dark stretches of coast.

 Coastal lighting management actions are considered essential or high priority for the continued survival of endangered sea turtles.
-Council endeavors to manage our valuable turtle breeding sites according to the priorities of international convention and federal legislation.
+Council endeavours to manage our valuable turtle breeding sites according to the priorities of international convention and federal legislation.

 What can you do to reduce light pollution on nesting beaches?